fiinix/fiinix.github.io/_posts/2015/february/2015-02-08-my-favourite-yet-terrible-songs-of-the-90s.md

 layout: post
 title: "My Favourite, Yet Terrible, Songs of the ‘90s"
 date: 2015-02-08 T 15:00 UTC
-tags : [Video, Music, "‘90s"]
+tags : [Videos, Music]
-category: personal
+category: Entertainment
 excerpt: "In which I admit to liking some questionable songs from the ‘90s."
 ---
 When I first thought of the entry idea to write a list of ‘90s songs, the most obvious choice was to write about my favourite songs, picking one song per year.